gamechanger/schemer/README.md

 ```python
 schema = Schema({"name": {"type": basestring, "required": True}})
 ```
-By default all fields are not required.
+By default all fields are _not_ required.
-If `save()` is called on model which does not contain a value for a required field then the model will raise a `ValidationException`.

 ### Defaults
-Schemas allow you to specify default values for fields which are used in the event a value is not provided in a given document.
+Schemas allow you to specify default values for fields which may be applied in the event a value is not provided in a given document.
 A default can either be specified as literal:
 ```python
 schema = Schema({"num_wheels": {"type": int, "default": 4}})